 The Color Code Personality Assessment

 This assessment bills itself as “the most accurate, comprehensive, and easy to use personality test available.”
 I don’t know if that’s really true, but it does provide some interesting insights and is one of the most popular assessments around.
-It not provides insight into what and why you do things, and offers tools for relationship improvements.
+It provides insight into what and why you do things, and offers tools for relationship improvements.

 The Color Code also offers a more comprehensive customized report for a fee on their website.
 I haven’t bought that, so I can’t tell you what else might be included.